bennettslin/yearlings_bobtail_app/SceneTemp.md

 # Steps
 * Go to the song.

-### Actors
-* Add name and instance constants.
-* Clone new directory for each actor.
-* Clone component in presence instances.
-Replace with correct name.
-* Hook up and add to map in root component.
-* Add to song scenes.
-* Delete from this list.

 ### Cutouts and Fixtures
 * Add name constants.
 * Create new directory for each general scene.